CKC-Technologies/tunl-embedded-payment-form/src/complete-example/README.md

 EOF
 ```

 The options configured above leverage a lot of default parameters.
 In particular, if no `payment_data` is provided, the embedded form will present a card holder name field in addition to the card number, expiration, and cv.
-Submitting the form will process a `verify` only action.  `sale` and `preaiuth` actions are also available.
+Submitting the form will process a `verify` only action.  `sale` and `preauth` actions are also available.
 This is described in more detail in the options documentation in our main readme link below:

 [View all available configuration options here](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/README.md#all-available-options)